WCBS-FM

-WCBS-FM (101.1 FM) is a radio station offering a classic hits format licensed to New York City and is owned and operated by Audacy, Inc. The station's studios are in the combined Audacy facility in the Hudson Square neighborhood in lower Manhattan, and its transmitter is located at the Empire State Building.
+WCBS-FM (101.1 FM) is a radio station owned and operated by Audacy, Inc. licensed to New York, New York, and broadcasting a classic hits format.
+The station's studios are in the combined Audacy facility in the Hudson Square neighborhood in Lower Manhattan, and its transmitter is located at the Empire State Building.

 WCBS-FM was one of the first notable oldies stations in the country, with the format dating back to July 7, 1972.
 Between June 3, 2005, and July 12, 2007, the station aired the automated adult hits format "Jack FM".
 The new programming was unsuccessful, and WCBS-FM switched back to a personality-driven classic hits format.
 The station is continually ranked one of the highest-rated stations in the New York market, as well as one of the highest-rated classic hits stations in the United States.